apache/kudu/_posts/2018-08-06-getting-started-with-kudu-an-oreilly-title.md

 Five years ago, enabling Data Science and Advanced Analytics on the Hadoop platform was hard.
 Organizations required strong Software Engineering capabilities to successfully implement complex Lambda architectures or even simply implement continuous ingest.
-Updating or deleting data, were simplify nightmare.
+Updating or deleting data, were simply a nightmare.
 General Data Protection Regulation (GDPR) would have been an extreme challenge at that time.
 <!--more-->